mcrawshaw/software-indexing/README.md

 This is a community-run site intended to inform anyone with an interest in software indexing.

-A software index often provides the base data for a software map, please visit [https://softwaremapping.org](softwaremapping.org) for more information.
+A software index often provides the base data for a software map, please visit [softwaremapping.org](https://softwaremapping.org) for more information.

 ## What is software indexing (noun)?

 _**Software indexing is the collaborative process of surveying high-level software asset information and recording in an active/verifiable index.**_

-So, it can be split into 2 parts the surveying and the recording.
-Let's discuss in further detail...

-### Surveying

-The system

-### Recording

-The system

 ## What is a software index (verb)?